sa-diq/mental-health-prediction/README.md

 ## Acknowledgments

 - Google LLC for providing the competition data.
 - Kaggle for hosting the competition platform.
+[Competition Website](https://www.kaggle.com/competitions/playground-series-s4e11/overview)
 - Open-source libraries and the data science community for continuous support.